thymeleaf-docs-ja/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf_ja.md

 ```

 <!--
-Optionally, the amount of time that a parsed template living in cache will be
-considered valid can be configured at the Template Resolver by means of the _cacheTTLMs_
-property:
-===
 Optionally, the amount of time that a parsed template can live in the cache is
 configured at the Template Resolver by means of the _cacheTTLMs_ property:
 -->